 With a civilian and military perspective

-Marika Ericson is a professor in the programme Defence and Security Systems Development.
+Marika Ericson is a professor in the programme Innovation, Defence and Security.
 Her focus is on cyber operations and technological warfare from a legislative perspective, an area that encompasses both law and engineering.

 Marika Ericson is working on a dissertation that is about how in legislation, both internationally and domestically, to establish boundaries between peace and war and how to split up the military and police mandates and powers in accordance with it.

-She will teach advanced courses as a part of the new master's programme Defence and Security Systems Development, where students will focus on questions around law and engineering.
+She will teach advanced courses as a part of the new master's programme Innovation, Defence and Security, where students will focus on questions around law and engineering.
 The master's programme consists of 120 graduate credits with full-time study at the Swedish Defence University in Stockholm and provides a master's degree in defence systems, a subject that is both civilian and military.

 Good starting point for future careers